mozilla-services/heka/docs/source/installing.rst

         make test

 You will now have a `hekad` binary in the `heka-build/bin` directory.
-Note that this will note work unless you also install the libsandbox library that is also created.
+Note that this will not work unless you also install the libsandbox library that is also created.

 .. note::